FAQs

 What committees have industry representatives in all the committee?

-Members of industry who are actively involved in funding GloBE-Reg are represented in the Steering Committee, Data Access Committee and in the appropriate Scientific Study Groups Committee.
-They are also present in the Grants Review Panel but simply as observers.
-Patient members sit in the DAC, the SSC and the SSG
+Members of industry who are actively involved in funding GloBE-Reg are represented in the Steering Committee, Data Access Committee and in the appropriate Expert Working Groups.

 What committees have patient representatives?